 WHERE first_name = Helena;

 This is because the database thinks the text value is a column.
-This could present a problem if the text value is an actual column as you would not get an error such as what is listed above.
-However, the results would not be what you’d expect to see either.
+This could also present a problem if the text value is also an actual column.
+You would not get an error message; however, the results would not be what wanted either.

-To properly use the WHERE clause on text-based columns, you would use the single quotes around the text:
+To properly use the WHERE clause, you would use the single quotes around the text values:

 SELECT *